grasski/PartyPokerPolicy/README.md

 ## Final Word

-Thank you for using PartyPoker!
+Thank you for using Offline Party: Nearby Poker!
 We hope you enjoy playing with your friends.
 If you have any questions or concerns about this Privacy Policy, please feel free to contact us at:

 **Email**: jirkadaberger27@gmail.com

-For more information download the latest version of PartyPoker:
+For more information download the latest version of Offline Party: Nearby Poker:
 [<img src="http://pluspng.com/img-png/get-it-on-google-play-badge-png-open-2000.png" height="48">](https://play.google.com/store/apps/details?id=com.dabi.partypoker)